vterzic/sparql-builder/README.md

 ## Motivation

-This library was made for fun and mostly personal usage in order to speed up development process when creation of SPARQL queries is needed.
+This library was made in order to speed up development process when creation of SPARQL queries is needed.

 ## TODO